suheel04/EventSchedulingPlatformEnhanced/README.md

    - Business logic distribution is minimal
    - Not all implemented features (e.g., Fluent Validation, AutoMapper, Structured Logging, Authorization, Refit clients, etc.) are applied everywhere across every endpoint
    - The goal is to demonstrate how these techniques can be used in a real solution.
-   - Where relevant feature usage is implemented, source file links are provided above for easy reference in "Security & Architecture Features"
+   - Where relevant feature usage is implemented, source file links are provided above for easy reference in **Security & Architecture Features**